Spica: Physical properties

 The MK spectral classification of Spica is typically considered to be an early B-type main-sequence star.
 Individual spectral types for the two components are difficult to assign accurately, especially for the secondary due to the Struve–Sahade effect.
-The Bright Star Catalogue derived a spectral class of B1 III-IV for the primary and B2V for the secondary, but later studies have given various different values.
+The Bright Star Catalogue listed a spectral class of B1III-IV for the primary and B2V for the secondary, but later studies have given various different values.

-The primary star has a stellar classification of B1 III–IV.
+The primary star has a stellar classification of B1III-IV.
 The luminosity class matches the spectrum of a star that is midway between a subgiant and a giant star, and it is no longer a main-sequence star.
 The evolutionary stage has been calculated to be near or slightly past the end of the main-sequence phase.
 This is a massive star with more than 10 times the mass of the Sun and seven times its radius.
 The bolometric luminosity of the primary is about 20,500 times that of the Sun, and nine times the luminosity of its companion.
 The primary is one of the nearest stars to the Sun that has enough mass to end its life in a Type II supernova explosion.
-However, since Spica has recently left the main sequence, this event is not likely to occur for several more million years.
+Since Spica has only recently left the main sequence, this event is not likely to occur for several more million years.

 The primary is classified as a Beta Cephei variable star that varies in brightness over a 0.1738-day period.
 The spectrum shows a radial velocity variation with the same period, indicating that the surface of the star is regularly pulsating outward and then contracting.
 This star is rotating rapidly, with a rotational velocity of 199 km/s along the equator.

 The secondary member of this system is one of the few stars whose spectrum is affected by the Struve–Sahade effect.
 This is an anomalous change in the strength of the spectral lines over the course of an orbit, where the lines become weaker as the star is moving away from the observer.
 It may be caused by a strong stellar wind from the primary scattering the light from secondary when it is receding.
-This star is smaller than the primary, with about 7 times the mass of the Sun and 3.6 times the Sun's radius.
-Its stellar classification is B2 V, making this a main-sequence star.
+This star is smaller than the primary, with about 4 times the mass of the Sun and 3.6 times the Sun's radius.
+Its stellar classification is B4-7 V, making this a main-sequence star.

 In culture

-Both American ships USS Spica (AK-16) and USNS Spica (T-AFS-9) were named after this star while USS Azimech (AK-124), a Crater-class cargo ship, was given one of the star's medieval names.

 Both a rocket and crew capsule designed and under development by Copenhagen Suborbitals, a crowd-funded space program, is named Spica.
 Spica aims to make Denmark the first country to launch its own astronaut to space after Russia, the US and China.